-The seed of different cycad species develop a different paces.
+The seed of different cycad species develop at different paces.
 A dehiscing cone (or strobilus) does not mean that the seeds are ready to sprout.
-It is thus necessary to have an idea of when the seeds were harvested and how long they’ll need to reach maturity in order to optimize chances of good germination.
-Usually observed maturity
+It is thus necessary to have an idea of when the seeds were harvested and how long they will need to reach maturity in order to optimize chances of good germination.
+Usually observed maturity are:

 Bowenia : 1 to 3 months